 Sisters of the Blessed Sacrament

-As Sisters of the Blessed Sacrament, we believe God calls us to be a sign in the world
+we believe God calls us to be a sign in the world

-we are called to share the Gospel message with the poor, especially among the Black and Native American peoples and to challenge the deeply rooted injustice in the world today.
+we are called to share the Gospel message with the poor, especially among the Black and Native American peoples, and to challenge all forms of racism as well as the other deeply rooted injustices in the world today.

 Mother Katharine, our foundress, saw the Eucharist as the heart of community and of our apostolate… It is the key to our vocation and the work of our Congregation… Like Mother M. Katharine we realize our ultimate goal is that all peoples be brought into the community of the people of God.